rocjs/getroc/docs/GETSTARTED.md

 # Getting started with Roc

-This guide will walk you through the setup of your first React project using Roc.
-We will be focused on React + Redux in this starter-guide.
-Roc _can_ also be used to build other type of projects.
+We will be focused on React and Redux oriented applications in this starter-guide.
+A very popular choice combined with server-rendering for delivering blazing fast user experiences.
+Roc has taken care of all the tooling to get you started writing your app instantly.

-## Install
+## Install Roc
 Make sure you have [Node.js](https://nodejs.org) 4.x or higher and [npm](https://www.npmjs.com/) 3.x or higher on your system.

 __Currently with official support for Mac, Linux and Windows.__